“Eye” On The Best Snowboard Goggles of 2025 / 2026

 Photo by: Local Freshies®

-Another brand that started out of a garage, the founder Will Howard built a company that encompassed his love of surfing, riding dirt bikes, and of course snowboarding.
-What started as a sunglass company has expanded to include some of the best snowboard goggles in the industry such as their Dragon X2 goggles.
 Recruiting snowboard legends like Jamie Lynn and Chris Roach, they’ve been pushing the envelope of what a snowboard goggle is supposed to do.
+For Jaime, the Dragon X2s goggles are the “BGF” best goggles forever since they’re designed for riders with smaller faces who still want maximum peripheral vision, combining comfort, helmet compatibility, and a durable, flexible frame.
 From their LumaLens which helps enhance the contrast of seeing the snow surface to their patented Switflock lens interchange providing the EASIEST lens switching in the biz.
 Another great feature is their spherical lens shape.
 It’s manufactured how your eye works to minimize distortion.
 One thing to note is all their Dragon goggles are prescription insert compatible.
 If you love ease of use and supporting a company that’s still true to their roots, this is it.

 Anon M5 Goggles with patented buff that connects with the goggles